tianyu-z/VCR/README.md

 </div>

 # News
+- 🔥🔥🔥 **[2024-06-13]** We release the evaluation codes for open-source models, closed-source models and the pipeline of creating the dataset.
 - 🔥🔥🔥 **[2024-06-12]** We have incorperated the VCR-wiki evaluation process in [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) framework.
 Now, users can use one line command to run the evaluation of models on the VCR-wiki test datasets.
 - 🔥🔥🔥 **[2024-06-11]** Our paper has been released on the [arXiv](https://arxiv.org/abs/2406.06462), including the evaluation results of a series of models.
 - 🔥🔥🔥 **[2024-06-10]** We have released the [VCR-wiki dataset](https://huggingface.co/vcr-org), which contains 2.11M English and 346K Chinese entities sourced from Wikipedia, offered in both easy and hard variants.
 The dataset is available in the Hugging Face Datasets library.

 # Quick Start
 ```bash
 pip install datasets